Lately, you heard the word Colombia regularly in everyday conversations. And as a curious person, you’re wondering

 Read our article Backpacking in Colombia if you want to learn more about safety in Colombia.

-Except in Taganga, I’ve never felt unsafe in the countryside of Colombia.
+Except in Taganga, I’ve never felt unsafe in the countryside of Colombia while traveling alone.
 Most of the time, the inhabitants were joyful and curious to know more about me.

 Everyone knows everyone, and there is less occasion for the tourists to be drunk in the streets.
 Don’t be scared to travel out of the traditional gringo trail and try to visit places like Capurgana or Jardin.